4 Reasons to File Taxes Early This Tax Season

-Why?
-Here are a few reasons for filing early this year:
+Here are a few reasons to file taxes early this year:

-2 – Help better protect your tax identity.
+1 – Help better protect your tax identity

-What actions can you take to avoid tax identity theft?
-Aside from monitoring your credit report, one of the best things to do to combat identity theft is filing early.
+What actions can you take to reduce the threat of tax identity theft?
+In addition to being cautious about sharing personal information and regularly monitoring your credit report, one of the best things to do to combat identity theft is to file early.

-Thieves only need a name, Social Security number (SSN), and date of birth to file a fraudulent tax return.
-And, with a record high volume of personal data exposed from breaches (recent estimates indicate the number of people reporting that they were victims of identity theft was 376,000 in 2016.)
-Then, they take the stolen information to make up a W-2 and file a return claiming a big refund, deposited in a bank account of their choice – all electronically.
+Thieves usually only need a name, Social Security number (SSN), and date of birth to file a fraudulent tax return.
+A high volume of personal data is exposed from breaches each year (recent estimates indicate the IRS identified 649,000 confirmed identity theft returns.)
+Tax identity thieves take the stolen information, make up a fraudulent W-2, and file a return claiming a refund, depositing it in an account of their choice – all electronically.

 If someone does file a return using your Social Security number before you do, the IRS will reject the return since its records already show a return filed in your name.